pola-rs/polars/docs/development/contributing/index.md

 Finally, install [dprint](https://dprint.dev/install/).
 This is not strictly required, but it is recommended as we use it to autoformat certain file types.

+This guide uses [GNU make](https://www.gnu.org/software/make/) and (indirectly) [cmake](https://cmake.org/).
+They should come pre-installed on your system.
+If you are on Windows, install them as well.

 You can now check that everything works correctly by going into the `py-polars` directory and running the test suite (warning: this may be slow the first time you run it):